Deliveries, safety and order updates

-For the health, safety and well-being of our team and customers, our shop is closed however we are offering Click & Collect for orders placed online from our workshop in Deptford.
+For the health, safety and well-being of our team and customers, our shop in Herne Hill has closed however we are offering Click & Collect for orders placed online from our workshop in Deptford.
 If you have selected Click & Collect, we will contact you once your order is ready to arrange an appointment.
 Collections are strictly by appointment only.
 Due to COVID-19 challenges and the additional demand for bikes and accessories at the moment, it may take up to 14 days for us to prepare your order.

 The address for collections is: The Bike Project Workshop, Railway Arches 210 Edward Place, Deptford, SE8 5HD.

 *Please note our workshop is open for collection appointments only.
 We are unable to offer test rides, returns or exchanges, or any sales that haven't been placed online in advance from this site at the moment.

 Can I ride my bike right now?

 Yes you can, but please be mindful about your safety and the safety of others if you do!
 Cycling is great way of getting exercise during the lockdown period, but please make sure you to adhere to social distancing guidelines.

 Yes!
 Our online shop is still up and running and is the safest way to shop currently.
 Please note our delivery times are longer than usual, so it may take up to 14 days for you to receive your order – but rest assured we are working as hard as we can right now to get your order to you.

 Is it safe to receive orders?